 If you would like a signal that the doors have been locked, press the LOCK button again within five seconds.
-The doors will lock again and the horn will beep.
+The doors will lock again and the horn will beep once if doors are closed and will beep twice if any door was left open.